Canon M100 vs Nikon Z7

 |Canon M10||-||stereo||mono||-||-||mini||2.0||Y||Y||-||Canon M10|

 |Canon M||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Canon M|

 It is notable that the Z7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M100 lacks such a headphone port.

-Both the M100 and the Z7 are recent models that are part of the current product line-up.
-The M100 replaced the earlier Canon M10, while the Z7 does not have a direct predecessor.
+The Z7 is a recent model that features in the current product line-up of Nikon.
+In contrast, the M100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon M100 and the Nikon Z7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.